-The creation of a south coast marine park will make a significant contribution to the comprehensiveness, adequacy and representativeness of WA's existing network of marine parks and reserves, and to Australia's National Representative System of Marine Protected Areas.
-The proposed south coast marine park (PSCMP) will also contribute to the State Government's Plan for Our Parks, an initiative to create five million hectares of new national parks, marine parks and other conservation reserves by 2024.
-It will provide protection for important marine habitats and biodiversity and protect cultural heritage values, while allowing for ongoing sustainable use.
+The proposed extension of Marmion Marine Park will make a significant contribution to the comprehensiveness, adequacy and representativeness of Western Australia's existing network of marine parks and reserves, and to Australia's National Representative System of Marine Protected Areas.
+It will also contribute to the State Government's Plan for Our Parks, an initiative to create five million hectares of new national parks, marine parks and other conservation reserves by 2024.